 While many agree with the intervention, some aren’t so fond of the rising trend of teams and sponsors drug testing professional gamers.

-TechWarrior released a brief statement earlier to address the situation.
+At press time, TechWarrior released a brief statement to address the situation.
 He apologized for letting down his fans and announced plans to check into the Salty Suite Relapse Center later this week.